 - All at Viva Lewes for their invaluable support

-- Maria Hudd and the team at the Sussex Express
+- Rachel O’Brien and the team at the Sussex Express

 - Steve Franklin and the fab bands at Starfish

-- Mr Phil Rose, Faustina Walter and the excellent students from Sussex Downs College
+- Mr Phil Rose and the excellent students from Sussex Downs College

 - Neil Turner for kindly creating our website

-- Sara Riley, Melanie James, Julian Ashworth, Amanda Burgess and all the super talented students involved from Priory School
+- Tony Smith, Sara Riley, Julian Ashworth, Amanda Burgess and all the super talented students involved from Priory School

 - East Sussex Highways and East Sussex Police for all their help

-- The Patina Trustees for volunteering huge amounts of their own time and energy – Brian Davies, Kevin Scott, Mark Robertson, Peter Whyte, Nick Bodimeade and Caroline Croft.
+- The Patina Trustees for volunteering huge amounts of their own time and energy – Brian Davies, Kevin Scott, Nick Bodimeade, Dr Fiona Graham, Sandy Everett, Karen Head and Caroline Croft.

-- All businesses and individuals who hired our Christmas fundraising lanterns and artists who donated their work for our art auction.
+- All businesses and individuals who hired our Christmas fundraising lanterns and gave raffle prizes, plus Waitrose and Tesco for their support

 Governance and management